michellejm/NLTK_DHRI/nltk_guidelines.md

 ```
 A very different list of words is produced.
 This list is shorter than the list produced by the lemmatizer, but is also more accurate because it avoids collapsing synonyms.
 You might also notice that some of the words are transformed.
 Stemmers each have their own rules, the Porter stemmer takes a word like "berry" and "berries" and makes them both "berri" whereas a lemmatizer would return it as "berry".
 Stemmers are faster than lemmatizers, so when speed matters more than accuracy, go with a stemmer.
 When accuracy matters more, go with a lemmatizer.
 In an academic research setting, the choice is clear.
 We will proceed with our lemmatized corpus.

 Now let's visualize the word frequency.
-First we will create a frequency distribution.
+First create a frequency distribution.
 This is a special type of NLTK object that is kind of like a dictionary, where the words are the keys, and the counts are the values.
-(The NLTK-ness of our text1 is still retained with text1_clean)
+(The NLTK-Text-ness of our text1 is still retained with text1_clean)

  `my_dist=FreqDist(text1_clean)`

 If nothing happened, that is normal, check to make sure it is there by calling for the type of the "my_dist" object.

 `type(my_dist)`